renovatebot/renovate/docs/usage/docker.md

 ##### Using an authorization token

-To authenticate using an authorization token, provide only the token in your config.
+To authenticate with an authorization token, put the token in your config.
 For example:

 ```json
 {